Acc-plus/Joint-Implicit-Representation/README.md

 python setup.py install
 ```

 4. (Recommend) Install specified version of pytorch. **If you install a higher version of pytorch, the torchmeta module will not be import correctly.
-You might resolve the problem by commenting out [line 39 in torchmeta/dataset/utils.py](https://github.com/tristandeleu/pytorch-meta/blob/d55d89ebd47f340180267106bde3e4b723f23762/torchmeta/datasets/utils.py#L39).**
+You might resolve the problem by commenting out [line 39 in torchmeta/dataset/utils.py](https://github.com/tristandeleu/pytorch-meta/blob/d55d89ebd47f340180267106bde3e4b723f23762/torchmeta/datasets/utils.py#L39).
+This operation has been verified on torch2.0.0+cu118.**
 ```
 conda install pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=10.2 -c pytorch
 ```